 Why's it so much more outside Europe?
 In what's known as the European Economic Area (which includes 31 countries), there's a blanket ban on charging customers to receive voicemail calls.
 Since the European Union's ban on roaming fees came into force on 15 June, you're no longer charged to listen to voicemails either.
 (Previously you had to pay to pick up messages but the price was capped at 4.7p/min.)

 Outside Europe though, the networks are free to charge what they like and prices rocket.
 Most providers split 'rest of the world' countries into different zones and have tiered charging (the US tends to be pricey, for example, and as a rule of thumb the further afield you venture the more you'll pay).

 What if I just ignore voicemails while I'm away and never pick them up?
 Some providers (and all within Europe) only make you pay if you call to pick up your voicemail.
-But outrageously some, notably EE or Virgin, will charge you just for being left a voicemail, even if you never actually hear it.
+But outrageously some, notably EE, will charge you just for being left a voicemail, even if you never actually hear it.